rhysjj111/invoice_dashboard_cont./README.md

 - I've designed the wireframes 'mobile-first' to minimise unnecessary features or content.
 Another reason this design choice is it's anticipated the invoices will be created on the go, via mobile, by the mechanics/foreman on the ground as they work.
 - I've chosen only to show invoices with 'open' status, and remove filter views of 'pending' (ready to send to customers) and 'inactive' (complete invoices) to remove complexity from mobile devices.
 Tablets will be the same as mobiles with just the structures edited slightly where needed.
 - The invoices will follow a path of status'; 'open', 'work on hold', 'to be processed', 'to be verified', 'sent to customer' and paid.
 Each status will determine which users can access the invoice.
 This is intended to keep their view of the list of 'active' invoices as relevant as possible.
 Invoices can be moved forward and backwards along the path/journey if mistakes are made.
-- An invoice number will only be created when an invoice has the status 'paid'.
-Once an invoice has been marked paid it can't be changed again for editting and the invoice number permanent.
+- An invoice number will only be created when an invoice has the status 'sent to customer'.
+Once an invoice has been marked sent to customer it can't be editted again.
+The invoice will also have to undergo some sort of validation at this stage so that they are complete to a minimum standard.
+The reason I have chosen to include the validation at this late stage, instead of when each element is created, is to keep the invoices flexible.
+It's to recreate how the garage uses paper invoices now.
+A mechanic might open a job card and start work without knowing the customer name.
+Eventually the invoice is filled in fully by the time it gets to the customer.
 - I've chosen not to give the customer a login, or a view of their previous invoices, just a link to download the invoice and store it themselves.
 The reason for this is to focus on the users in the garage and their experience.
 The customer won't need a login or history view if the garage staff don't move from paper invoices to online.
 - Invoices and customers will have a search bar which will search for multiple fields in the database; vehicle registration, name, date etc. rather than have multiple filter fields, again for simplicity.
 - Bootstrap alerts will be used to provide the user with feedback when making changes to the database etc. A confirmation or error page will be used for customers paying through Stripe.